 - Take 10 deep breaths through your nose.
 Relax

 - Being to focus your mind on your breath.
 Notice how your breath moves smoothly through your nose, into your body, and then back out.
-Observe this breathing process and allow it to relax you. (if you would like to continue this, do so.
-Use the Anapansati method)
+Observe this breathing process and allow it to relax you. (use the Anapansati method)

-- While you are meditating on the breath you will experience moments of craving.
+- Now it’s time to address those addictions with meditation.
+Here’s how.
+While you are meditating on the breath you will experience moments of craving.
 Your mind will bring up images about the thing you crave.
 And you may notice physical sensations (for instance, if you have cigarette cravings you may imagine the taste of a cigarette)

 - When these cravings arise do not stop them.
 Let them happen.
 Observe them.